 If you run an ad campaign, for instance, you’ll set a landing page.
 When users click on your ad, they “land” on that page.
 What’s great about landing pages (in this example) is that you don’t have to optimize them for search engine optimization (SEO) in addition to CRO.

-Instead, you can focus all your attention on maximizing that page’s conversions.
+Instead, you can focus all your attention on your CRO strategy to maximize that page’s conversions.

 That’s why businesses with ad campaigns should run CRO tests on their landing pages.
 With tweaks to your CTAs, design, content, or colors, you could drive even more conversions from ads and achieve an even better return on ad spend (ROAS).

 Even if you’re not advertising online, it’s worthwhile to run A/B tests on your landing pages.

 These pages serve as a critical touchpoint, which is why you want to experiment with ways to: